-Model Center Implications The instructions in this policy directive should be followed by staff in the Customer Service and Information Center (CSIC).
+Model Center Implications The instructions in this policy directive should be followed by staff in all applicant/participant contact areas including but not limited to the Customer Service and Information Center (CSIC).

 Paperless Office System (POS) Implications The Receptionist must ask the applicant which language he/she prefers to be interviewed in and record the preference in the "Do you need an interpreter?" field on the Site Determination screen.